 You don't need to buy a subscription, you can use the Free version.

-5. Use the Command+Shift+3 keys on your keyboard to take a screenshot of the test results.
-You can use Command+V to paste this screenshot directly into an email to send to support@iinet.net.au.
+4. Use the Command +Shift+3 keys on your keyboard to screenshot your test results.
+You can use Command +V to paste your screenshot into any text editor, image editor or email app.

 PingPlotter on iOS (iPhone/iPad)